Mays-M/Online-Store/README.md

  <p>The idea of the website to have a dynamic online store that help the customers to find their needs in different path of life. </p>

- <p>The website was inspire by zara.fi.
-The ideaa of choosing this name because I found this name can be avilable in the market and easy to remember.
-Zanobia a name you be intersting about it and isn't easy to forget.</p>
+ <p> The website was inspired by Zara.fi.
+I chose this name because I believe it is marketable and easy to remember.
+Zanobia is a name that I find intriguing and memorable. </p>